-The attached draft 2026 Village of Baldwin Comprehensive Plan dated 12/03/2025 includes the introduction and housing chapters and Appendix A Public Participation Summary.
-At the December 10th meeting we will present a summary of the public participation including the survey results and vision session notes.
-Please reference Appendix A within the attached draft plan for the detailed public participation process summary and results.
+The attached draft 2026 Village of Baldwin Comprehensive Plan dated 01/12/2026 includes the introduction and housing chapters and Appendix A Public Participation Summary.
+At the December 10, 2026 meeting we reviewed a summary of the public participation, Appendix A, including the survey results and vision session notes.
+The following draft plan revisions were made based on the December 10th meeting discussion.